jujhars13/DevSecOps-capability-model/README.md

 # DevSecOps-capability-model
-A capability model for those on DevSecOps transformation journey
+A simplified capability model for those on DevSecOps transformation journey

 ## Thanks